spinspire/training-content/src/course/js-apps/ajax/cors.md

 ### How does CORS work?

-1. It relies on an mechanism by which browsers send a pre check or more commonly known as a "pre-flight" request that actually checks that the server will grant access to the request being made.
+1. It relies on a mechanism by which browsers send a pre check or more commonly known as a "pre-flight" request that actually checks that the server will grant access to the request being made.
-2. Our browser will actually send headers that indicate to the server that the cross-origin resourc sharing is allowed.
+2. Our browser will actually send headers that indicate to the server that the cross-origin resource sharing is allowed.
 3. It is meant to restrict access to HTTP request that are initiated by scripts and not a user.
-   - This means that any web app that uses an outside api like the FETCH api can only make http request from the spplications origin and not an outside script.
+   - This means that any web app that uses an outside api like the FETCH api can only make http request from the applications origin and not an outside script.

 ### Who uses CORS